platomav/MEAnalyzer/README.md

 #### **A2.
 Engine Firmware Repository Database**

-ME Analyzer's main goal is to allow users to quickly analyze and/or report new firmware versions without the use of special Intel tools (FIT/FITC, FWUpdate) or Hex Editors.
+ME Analyzer allows end-users and/or researchers to quickly analyze and/or report new firmware versions without the use of special Intel tools (FIT/FITC, FWUpdate) or Hex Editors.
 To do that effectively, a database had to be built.
-The [Intel Engine Firmware Repositories](http://www.win-raid.com/t832f39-Intel-Management-amp-Trusted-Execution-Engine-Firmware-Repository.html) is a collection of every ME, TXE & SPS firmware we have found.
-Its existence is very important for ME Analyzer as it allows us to find new types of firmware, compare same major version releases for similarities, check for updated firmware etc. Bundled with ME Analyzer there's a file called MEA.dat which is required for the program to run.
-It includes all Engine firmware that are available at the Repository thread.
+The [Intel Engine Firmware Repositories](http://www.win-raid.com/t832f39-Intel-Management-amp-Trusted-Execution-Engine-Firmware-Repository.html) is a collection of every (CS)ME, (CS)TXE & (CS)SPS firmware we have found.
+Its existence is very important for ME Analyzer as it allows us to continue doing research, find new types of firmware, compare same major version releases for similarities, check for updated firmware etc. Bundled with ME Analyzer is a file called MEA.dat which is required for the program to run.
+It includes entries for all Engine firmware that are available to us.
 This accommodates two actions: a) Check whether the imported firmware is up to date and b) Help find new Engine firmware releases sooner by reporting them at the [Intel Management Engine: Drivers, Firmware & System Tools](http://www.win-raid.com/t596f39-Intel-Management-Engine-Drivers-Firmware-amp-System-Tools.html) or [Intel Trusted Execution Engine: Drivers, Firmware & System Tools](http://www.win-raid.com/t624f39-Intel-Trusted-Execution-Engine-Drivers-Firmware-amp-System-Tools.html) threads respectively.

 ## **B. How to use ME Analyzer**

 There are two ways to use ME Analyzer, MEA executable & Command Prompt.
-The MEA executable allows you to drag & drop one or more firmware and view them one by one.
+The MEA executable allows you to drag & drop one or more firmware and analyze them one by one.
 To manually call ME Analyzer, a Command Prompt can be used with -skip as parameter.

 #### **B1.
 ME Analyzer Executable**